Tyler-Gates/Hackathon-Hack-the-Chain/README.md

 to winners and participants in hackathons so they can later be redeemed for cool MLH swag!
 The goal is to create a participant interface and an admin interface within the website whos domain is 'hackcoin.tech' it will be up for a year starting the 16th of May.

+In order to run: Install Flask and Python, and run the files inside the folder